 Please note that the Master of Finance attracts considerable interest, and the competition for places is intense.
 It is the policy of the MFin Office not to provide feedback on final interview decisions.

-A decision to offer you a place on the programme will normally be made within a couple of days of the interview process.
+A decision to offer you a place on the programme will normally be made within a week of the interview process.
 The initial offer is called a conditional offer and the following conditions must be met before we can convert this to an unconditional offer:

 - Receipt of the first instalment of fees (10% of the tuition fee).
 The deadline for this payment is one month after the offer is made